JustJarvaz/starter-restaurant-reservation-original/notes.md

 ### Dashboard

 - Lists reservations for a single date
+- Quickly "jump" to a specific date on the dashboard
 - Lists total number of customers by the current reservation time increment
 - Lists each table, the guest at each table, and the waiter currently assigned to the table, and the estimated time the table will leave
 - Show status of reservation - booked, arrived, seated, finished, wait listed, canceled, or no show